zhechenghu/JWST-proposal-search/README.md

 ## Features

-- **Full-text search** across proposal abstracts, observation tables, and descriptions
+- **Full-text single term search** across proposal abstracts, observation tables, and descriptions.
+- **Full-text list cross match** in the same way.
-- **Metadata Browser** with sortable columns and filters
+- **Metadata Browser** with sortable columns and filters.

 All files are extracted from the public PDF files of the approved proposals.
 You can find the [extracted files here](https://github.com/zhechenghu/JWST-proposal-search/tree/main/src/data).